symfony/symfony-docs/form/form_themes.rst

 The ``id`` attribute contains both the form name and the field name (e.g.
 ``product_price``).
 The form name can be set manually or generated automatically based on your form type name (e.g. ``ProductType`` equates to ``product``).
-If you're not sure what your form name is, look at the HTML code rendered for your form.
+If you are not sure what your form name is, look at the HTML code rendered for your form.
 You can also define this value explicitly with the ``block_name`` option::

     use Symfony\Component\Form\Extension\Core\Type\TextType;